-The board of directors held four formal meetings during 2008, and one meeting to date in 2009.
+The Board of Directors held four formal meetings during 2010, and one meeting to date in 2011.
 All of the directors attended all meetings during their respective incumbencies.
+The independent outside directors also met without executive management four times during 2010, and once to date in 2011.

-The Company has Executive, Audit, Governance and Nominating, and Compensation and Benefits Committees.
-The current members of the Company's committees are identified in the table on page 4.
-The written charters of each of these committees are available for review at www.utahmed.com.
+The Company has Executive, Audit, Governance and Nominating and Compensation and Benefits Committees.
+The current members of the Company's committees are identified in the preceding Security Ownership table.
+The written committee charters, composition, schedule of meetings and attendance are available for public review at www.utahmed.com/governance.

-The Executive Committee held about two informal meetings per month during 2008, and to date in 2009.
-In 2008, formal actions taken on of behalf of the Board of Directors at a formal meeting on December 18, 2008 were unanimously ratified by the full board in its regularly scheduled meeting in January 2009.
+The Executive Committee held about three informal meetings per month during 2010 and to date in 2011.
+Any formal actions taken on of behalf of the Board of Directors by the Executive Committee are subsequently presented to the full board in its next regularly scheduled meeting.

-The Audit Committee formally met four times during 2008 and once to date in 2009 to review the quarterly financial reports, and periodic independent reviews and audits by Jones Simkins, P.C., UTMD's independent auditor.
-The Audit Committee selects the Company's independent accountants, approves the scope of audit and related fees, and reviews financial reports, audit results, internal accounting procedures, internal controls and other programs to comply with applicable requirements relating to financial accountability.
+The Audit Committee formally met four times during 2010 and once to date in 2011 to review the quarterly financial reports, periodic independent accounting reviews and financial and internal control audits by Jones Simkins, P.C., UTMD's independent auditor.
+The Audit Committee selects the Company's independent accountants, approves the scope of audit and related fees and reviews financial reports, audit results, internal accounting procedures, internal controls and other programs to comply with applicable requirements relating to financial accountability.

-The Governance and Nominating Committee, which is comprised of the independent members of the Board of Directors and the CEO, takes the lead in developing and implementing policies that are intended to ensure that the board of directors will be appropriately constituted and organized to meet its fiduciary obligations to the Company and its shareholders, identify individuals qualified to become members of the board of directors, and develop and recommend to the board of directors a set of corporate governance principles applicable to the Company.
+The Governance and Nominating Committee met formally four times during 2010, and once to date in 2011.
+The Governance and Nominating Committee, which is comprised of the independent members of the Board of Directors, takes the lead in developing and implementing policies that are intended to ensure that the Board of Directors will be appropriately constituted and organized to meet its fiduciary obligations to the Company and its shareholders, identify individuals qualified to become members of the Board of Directors, and develop and recommend to the Board of Directors a set of corporate governance principles applicable to the Company.
 The Governance and Nominating Committee will consider nominees recommended by shareholders.
 In accordance with the Company's Bylaws, shareholders' nominations for election as directors must be submitted in writing to the Company at its principal offices not less than 30 days prior to the Annual Meeting at which the election is to be held (or if less than 40 days' notice of the date of the Annual Meeting is given or made to shareholders, not later than the tenth day following the date on which the notice of the Annual Meeting was mailed).

-In each 2008 board meeting, after receiving the Company's routine compliance reports, the Board reviewed compliance by UTMD and its personnel, including executive officers and directors, with applicable regulatory requirements as well as the Company's own compliance policy, and compared its established policies and procedures for compliance with current applicable laws and regulations, under the guidance of corporate counsel, as needed.
+During its meetings, after receiving the Company's routine compliance reports, the Governance and Nominating Committee reviewed compliance by UTMD and its personnel, including executive officers and directors, with applicable regulatory requirements as well as the Company's own compliance policy, and compared its established policies and procedures for compliance with current applicable laws and regulations, under the guidance of corporate counsel, as needed.